· · · · · · ·

 One of the most common things I read on other blogs is that traveling with a baby gives you priority.
 Jumping the queue at the car rental office, priority boarding, and so on.

-Let me tell you honestly that’s only partially true and NEVER don’t count on it.
-I’ve never had anyone let me skip the line at the rental car place.
-Never, and we must have rented about 15 cars already.
-Quite often when traveling in Italy when Dylan was just a month old we had to sit on the sidewalk in the sun waiting for the attendant to finally give us a car.
+Let me tell you honestly that’s only partially true and NEVER count on it.
+I’ve never had anyone let me skip the line at the rental car place just because of the baby.
+Quite often when traveling in Italy when Dylan was just a month old we had to sit on the sidewalk in the sun waiting for half an hour for the attendant to finally give us a car.

 Even when the sign says there’s a priority for pregnant women and babies it doesn’t mean that you’ll always get it automatically.
 You can ask, but it’s not guaranteed.
 When re-entering the US we always had to wait in line for a long time, regardless of the airport.